3rd Michigan Infantry Regiment

 The 3rd Michigan Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.

+Service

+The regiment was mustered into service at June 10, 1861 at Grand Rapids, Michigan.

+The regiment was mustered out of service on June 10, 1864.
+For veterans and recruits who re-enlisted were transferred to the 5th Michigan Volunteer Infantry.

 Private Michael Kane, 3rd Michigan Infantry, wounded at the Battle of Cold Harbor, 1864.